LeBron James: 2016–2018: End of second stint in Cleveland

-Prior to the start of the 2017–18 season, the Cavaliers overhauled their roster by trading Kyrie Irving to the Boston Celtics, who requested a trade in part because he no longer wanted to play with James.
-After a slow start to the year, Cleveland rebounded by winning 18 of 19 games in December.
-Their turnaround began with a victory over the Wizards on November 3 where James scored 57 points, which represented the second-highest point total of his career and tied a franchise record.
-In January, the Cavaliers had a losing record, and James was criticized for his lackluster effort.
-The next month, James won his third All-Star Game MVP Award, after posting 29 points, 10 rebounds, eight assists, and several key plays to help Team LeBron win over Team Curry.
-Following another round of trades in February, Cleveland returned to form and James reached a number of historical milestones; on March 30, he set an NBA record with 867 straight games scoring in double digits.
-James eventually finished the season with averages of 27.5 points, 8.6 rebounds, 9.2 assists, and 4.2 turnovers per game.
+Before the 2017–18 season, the Cavaliers overhauled their roster by trading Irving to the Celtics, who requested the trade in part because he no longer wanted to play with James.
+After a slow start, Cleveland rebounded by winning 18 of 19 games.
+In a November 3 game, James scored 57 points, the second-highest point total of his career and a franchise record.
+Later in the season, James won his third All-Star Game MVP Award and set an NBA record of scoring in double digits for 867 straight games.
+(Note: Attributed to multiple references:)